kathrynr22/be-F4N/README.md

 - `skills_required` not sure how to do this ???
 - `username` field that references a user's primary key (username)
 - `created_at` defaults to the current timestamp

+//comments should come last as they reference job id, usernames, and charity info.

 Each comment should have: